 Few highlights from his speech,

-- He directly and indirectly told several times he wasn’t a brilliant student during engineering.
+- He, directly and indirectly, told several times he wasn’t a brilliant student during engineering.

-- He wanted to join SJCE only because from his 8th grade he had heard of ‘sjce’ a zillion times from his elder brother Javagal Srinivas and friends.
+- He wanted to join SJCE only because from the 8th grade he had heard of ‘sjce’ a zillion times from his elder brother Javagal Srinivas and friends.
 He just wanted to join SJCE and it happened to be an engineering college!

 - Fate took him to Malnad Engineering college in Hassan.
 He managed to take a transfer to SJCE in 3rd year only after he met the condition put by our then principal Prof M.H.
 Dhananjaya – he should pass all the subjects he was carrying!

 - By the time he joined SJCE he was known because he was in the Ranji cricket team.
 He got all sorts of special favours from teachers and he “promptly” used them 🙂

 - He had a dream of developing a statistics program, approached Phoenix Global Systems, headed by Satish Bangalore which was employing many SJCE alumnus.
 That made it easy for him to get a product developed which was in demand from all cricket associations.